ejreece/HeinzCollege/IntermediatePythonFinalProject/ReadMe.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Run the "scrape" script first - this will write web-scraped data to a csv file.
 The csv file will save to your working directory
-2. Run the "master" script - this will use the CSV file to run the user-interactive program described below
+2. Run the "Yinz_Hungry" script - this will use the CSV file to run the user-interactive program described below

 Program Description
 --------------------------------------------